Bayern Munich midfielder Bastian Schweinsteiger could be available against Chelsea in Friday's Uefa Super Cup encounter following an injury scare.

 Schweinsteiger won Germany's Player of the Year award this summer, having inspired Bayern to an unprecedented treble last season under coach Jupp Heynckes.

-He has made 443 appearances for the Bundesliga giant, scoring 55 goals in the process, while he has represented Germany 98 times since his debut in 2004.
+He has made 443 appearances for the Bundesliga champions, scoring 55 goals in the process, while he has represented Germany 98 times since his debut in 2004.